tensorflow/tensorflow/tensorflow/g3doc/tutorials/word2vec/index.md

 Word2vec is a particularly computationally-efficient predictive model for learning word embeddings from raw text.
-It comes in two flavors, the Continuous Bag-of-Words model (CBOW) and the Skip-Gram model (Chapter 3.1 and 3.2 in [Mikolov et al.](http://arxiv.org/pdf/1301.3781.pdf)).
+It comes in two flavors, the Continuous Bag-of-Words model (CBOW) and the Skip-Gram model (Section 3.1 and 3.2 in [Mikolov et al.](http://arxiv.org/pdf/1301.3781.pdf)).
 Algorithmically, these models are similar, except that CBOW predicts target words (e.g. 'mat') from source context words ('the cat sits on the'), while the skip-gram does the inverse and predicts source context-words from the target words.
 This inversion